Syed-Niaz/Bellabeat-Capstone-Project/README.md

 ![This is an image](https://github.com/Syed-Niaz/Bellabeat-Capstone-Project/blob/main/Total%20Steps%20VS%20Total%20Minutes%20Slept.png)

-From the visualizations we can see that:
-- There is a moderate positive correlation between total steps and calories, which is expected as the more steps someone walks the more calories they burn
-- Low negtaive correaltion between total steps and minutes slept indicates the more active might actually get less asleep
+From the visualizations we can see that there is a low negtaive correaltion between total steps and minutes slept indicates the more active might actually get less asleep

-It is also important to keep in mind that correaltion does not mean causation.

 **Device Usage**